-Because PPL's Plan provides an assurance that its Act 129 funding is in addition to its LIURP program funding, the Plan meets Act 129's special provisions regarding funding the low income program.
-As such, the Commission should approve PPL's low income program.

-In summary, the plain language of Act 129 at Section 2806.1(b)(1)(I)(G) requires EDCs to file EE&C Plans that: ensure low income households achieve energy savings at least proportionate to their share of the energy burden in the service territory; define low income household to include only those households with income at or below 150% of the FPIG; require Act 129 programs for low income households to coordinate with other federal, state, and Commission programs; and ensure expenditures for Act 129 low income programs are in addition to and separate from expenditures made for the company's LIURP program.
-PPL's Plan satisfactorily meets each of these statutory requirements.
+Because Allegheny's Plan assures its Act 129 funding is in addition to its LIURP program funding, the Plan meets Act 129's special provisions regarding funding the low income program.
+In summary, Act 129 at Section 2806.1(b)(1)(I)(G) requires EDCs to file EE&C Plans that: ensure low income households achieve energy savings at least proportionate to their share of the energy burden in the service territory; define low income household to include only those households with income at or below 150% of the FPIG; require Act 129 programs for low income households to coordinate with other federal, state, and Commission programs; and ensure expenditures for Act 129 low income programs are in addition to and separate from expenditures made for the company's LIURP program.
+Allegheny's Plan satisfactorily meets each of these statutory requirements.
 As such, the Commission should approve the Plan's low income program component.